9 Best Online Brokers for Stock Trading of 2026

 Customer Support

-Public offers customer support through in-app chat and email.
-While response times are generally good, there is no phone support for immediate assistance.
+Support is available through in-app chat and email.
+Response times are generally acceptable, but there is no phone support for immediate help.

-Public is ideal for beginner and casual investors who want a simple, social investing experience.
-It’s not suited for active traders or those who need advanced research tools and order types.
+Public works best for beginner and casual investors who want a simple, social investing experience.
+If you need advanced research tools, complex order types, or options trading, you will need a different platform.

 Fees

-Mutual Funds: Thousands of no-transaction-fee (NTF) mutual funds; others may have fees
+• Mutual Funds: Thousands of NTF funds; others may have fees

 Trading Platform

-It includes customizable dashboards, real-time market data, risk management tools, and algorithmic trading capabilities.
-The IBKR mobile app provides similar functionality for traders on the go.
+IBKR’s flagship platform is Trader Workstation (TWS), which offers customizable dashboards, real-time market data, sophisticated risk management tools, and algorithmic trading capabilities.

 Research Tools

-IBKR provides extensive research, including fundamental and technical analysis, market screeners, and real-time news from multiple sources.
-Advanced traders can access tools like IBKR’s Risk Navigator and Portfolio Analyst.
+IBKR offers extensive research, including fundamental and technical analysis, market screeners, and real-time news from multiple sources.

 Customer Support

-Interactive Brokers offers customer support via phone, chat, and email, but response times can vary.
-The platform is best suited for self-sufficient traders who don’t need frequent assistance.
+Interactive Brokers offers support by phone, chat, and email, though response times can vary.
+The platform is best suited for self-sufficient traders who are comfortable digging into documentation on their own.

 Fees